Don's

 (Click on link)

-I am an Amateur Radio operator and hold a General Class license.
-My current call sign is KC6TMQ, previously WN6DWN, WB6DWN and WB5ZNA., I have been a licenced HAM since 1973.
+I am an Amateur Radio operator and hold a Extra Class license.
+My current call sign is K6IAA previously KC6TMQ, WN6DWN, WB6DWN and WB5ZNA., I have been a licenced HAM since 1973.
 I live in southern California in Orange County.
 I belong to the Laguna Woods Amateur Radio Club W6LY and I am active on most Amateur frequencies.
 I enjoy VHF/UHF FM and HF SSB voice and Morse Code (CW) transmitting.

 If you don't like our way of life or our constitutional rights, you are FREE to LEAVE!